A Note on Multi-Oriented Graph Complexes and Deformation Quantization of Lie Bialgebroids: Introduction

-\paragraph{Organisation of this paper}The original universal model introduced by M.~Kontsevich \cite{Kontsevich1997} takes advantage of the graded geometric interpretation of Poisson manifolds as\footnote{In the remaining of the text, we use the prefix dg to refer to differential graded objects. } dg symplectic manifolds of degree 1.
+{\bf Organisation of this paper.} The original universal model introduced by M.~Kontsevich \cite{Kontsevich1997} takes advantage of the graded geometric interpretation of Poisson manifolds as\footnote{In the remaining of the text, we use the prefix dg to refer to differential graded objects. } dg symplectic manifolds of degree~1.
 Correspondingly, Section \ref{section:Graded geometry} reviews the formulation of Lie bialgebras and Lie bialgebroids (as well as their generalisations Lie-quasi, quasi-Lie and proto-Lie) as particular dg symplectic manifolds of degree 2.
 This graded geometric description of the deformation theory of Lie bialgebroids and generalisations thereof will be instrumental in formulating associated universal models in Section \ref{section:Actions}.
-The class of universal models introduced in this note involves {\it multi-oriented} graphs, as introduced in \cite{Zivkovic2017a} and studied in \cite{Merkulov2017} in the context of multi-oriented props and their representations on homotopy algebras with branes.
-The main definitions and results regarding the cohomology of multi-oriented graph complexes are reviewed in Section \ref{section:Multi)-oriented graph complexes}.
-Following these two review sections, we introduce our main results in Section \ref{section:Actions}.
-We start by reviewing the known action of the (one-colored) oriented graph complex on Lie-(quasi) bialgebras in Section \ref{section:Lie bialgebras2} and then move on to the Lie bialgebroid case in Section \ref{section:Lie bialgebroids2}.
-Using the cohomological results reviewed in Section \ref{section:Multi)-oriented graph complexes}, we formulate our main result regarding the existence of an exotic \Lieinf-structure for Lie bialgebroids (\cf Theorem \ref{TheoremMain}) and the action of the Grothendieck--Teichm\"{u}ller group on Lie-quasi bialgebroids (\cf Proposition \ref{propGro}).
-In view of the results of Section \ref{section:Lie bialgebroids2}, we formulate two conjectures in Section \ref{section:Application to quantization}: a no-go (Conjecture \ref{congno}) regarding the existence of (universal) quantizations for Lie bialgebroids and a yes-go (Conjecture \ref{congyes}) regarding the one of Lie-quasi bialgebroids (and their dual).
-Two appendices conclude this note.
-Appendix \ref{section:Appendix} reviews the (ungraded) geometric formulation of Lie bialgebroids and related notions, to be compared with the graded geometric interpretation of Section \ref{section:Graded geometry}.
-Appendix \ref{section:Incarnation} contains explicit formulas and additional results regarding the graph cocycle generating the exotic \Lieinf-structure for Lie bialgebroids. \paragraph{Conventions}Throughout the text, we work over a ground field $\corps$ of characteristic zero.
-The operads introduced in the text live in the category of (graded) vector spaces over $\corps$.
-Given a graded $\corps$-vector space $\alg:=\bigoplus_{k\in\mathbb Z}\alg^k$, the $n$-suspended graded vector space $\alg[n]$ is defined via its homogeneous components $\alg[n]^k:=\alg^{k+n}$.
-We will denote $s:\alg[n]\to \alg$ the corresponding suspension map of intrinsic degree $n$.